PeqNP/CommandAndControl/README.md

 ## Example

 A user taps the "Add to Bag" button in the view controller.
 The view controller would:
-1. emit a `addToBag` signal to the orchestrator (the `CommandAndControl` class)
+1. emit an `addToBag` signal to the orchestrator (the `CommandAndControl` class)
 2. the orchestrator makes a service call to add the item to the bag
 3. once a response is returned it then updates the state with the current quantity in the bag
-4. generates a new view state using the view state factory
+4. generates a new view state, from the state, using the view state factory
 5. sends the new view state to the view controller

 ## Reasoning

 Almost every event library/pattern requires the consumer to follow a rigid set of rules for every context.
 One could argue that it provides consistency to the app.
 However, it also introduces unnecessary complexity.
 This pattern provides a way to use only the components desired for a given context.
 It also doesn't say how signals are sent to/from each of the layers/components.
-You could use Rx, delegation, Futures, etc. The most important thing this example tries to illustrate is defining the separation of concerns.
+You could use Rx, delegation, futures, etc.

 Another important aspect of this design is that each component can be tested in isolation.
 Please review each of the specs to get an idea of how each component can be tested.